 Give your food the time and attention it deserves.
 Make a rule never to eat on the go, or when your attention is directed elsewhere.
 Take the time to notice the textures and flavours of your food and chew it properly – the first step in digestion.
 Being distracted by TV, laptops or smartphones means that you’re more likely to absent-mindedly snack.
 Read more about how to eat mindfully.

 2. Eat probiotics and prebiotics

 Choose wisely, focusing on foods that supply good gut bacteria (probiotics) as well as the fuel these bacteria need to thrive (prebiotics).
-The butternut porridge in our Healthy Diet Plan is perfect – rich in resistant starch (from the oats) which feeds the beneficial gut bacteria.
-It’s finished with a generous helping of bio-yogurt for an instant probiotic start to your day.
+The creamy porridge in our Healthy Diet Plan is perfect – rich in resistant starch (from the oats) which feeds the beneficial gut bacteria.
+We’ve used a live culture coconut yogurt for a tasty probiotic start to your day.